 The World's Oldest Joke Book: Hundreds of Hilariously Terrible Ancient Jokes, Dan Crompton (Translator and Editor), Michael O'Mera Books, 2011.
 This book is a modern idiomatic English translation for the average reader and is reasonably priced.
 Some reviewers complained the jokes weren't funny.
 Maybe they should read the title.

 Philogelos oder der Lach-Fan, Hierokles, Philagrios, Leipzig/Koehler & Amelang, 1981.
-Copies of this edition are cheaper, but the text is in German.
+Copies of this edition are cheaper than the London Studies volume, but the text is in German.

 Philogelos, R. D. Dawe, The University of Michigan Press, 2001.
 The Greek text without Translation